South Asian Association for Regional Cooperation: Secretariat

 The SAARC Secretariat was established in Kathmandu on 16 January 1987 and was inaugurated by the late King Birendra Bir Bikram Shah of Nepal.

 Specialized bodies

-SAARC member states have established the following specialized bodies within the organization, which have distinct mandates and structures that differ from the regional centers.
+SAARC member states have established the following specialized bodies within the organization, which have distinct mandates and structures that differ from the regional centres.
 These bodies are managed by their respective governing boards, composed of representatives from all member states, the representative of H.E.
 Secretary-General of SAARC, and the Ministry of Foreign/External Affairs of the host government.
 The heads of these bodies serve as the member secretaries to the governing board, which reports to the Programming Committee of SAARC.